NoTwistedHere/Roblox-Apis/Documentations/auth.roblox.com.md

                     }
                 }
             },
-            "description": "The {Roblox.Authentication.Api.Models.RevertAccountSubmitRequest} containing the necessary information to revert account."
+            "description": "The {Request Model to submit a revert account request} containing the necessary information to revert account."
         }
     },
     "Responses": {